com-480-data-visualization/project-2024-SteamViz/README.md

 ## Milestone 2 (26th April, 5pm)

-Our website can be found on: https://com-480-data-visualization.github.io/project-2024-SteamViz/
+Our skeleton website can be found on: https://com-480-data-visualization.github.io/project-2024-SteamViz/ Our report can be found on our repo, root, as "SteamViz_M2.pdf".

 **10% of the final grade**